-Details: This assignment task comprises of two components:1) Major work of prose (3000 words) or a script (15 pages), developed from the proposal.
-This component is worth 45%.2) A 500-word formal industry-specific statement or pitch, presenting the work to a prospective editor.
+This assignment task comprises two components: (1) a major work of prose (3000 words) OR a script (of 15 pages), developed from the proposal.
+This component is worth 45% AND (2) a 500-word formal industry-specific statement or pitch, presenting the work to a prospective editor.
 This component is worth 10%.
-This is the final assessment for attendance purposes.
-Students will receive an assessment rubric, brief written comments and a numerical grade for both components.
-Students will also have received ongoing written and oral feedback from classmates as part of the workshop process.